kdkorthauer/repressivecapacity/Readme.md

 - `R`: Helper scripts with functions for files in `Rmd`

-    - `read.lister`: read methylation count data from GEO into R
+    - `read.lister.R`: read methylation count data from GEO into R

     - `meanDiff.dss.R`: calculate mean methylation differences for DSS regions